-I currently work at the University of New Brunswick as the Graphic Designer and Secretary of The Fiddlehead, an internationally-renowned literary magazine, which I also currently serve as a poetry editor.
-I’m also on the poetry board of Icehouse Poetry Books, an imprint of Goose Lane Editions, Canada’s oldest independent publisher.
+I currently work at the University of New Brunswick as the Graphic Designer and Secretary of The Fiddlehead, an internationally-renowned literary magazine (where I also serve as Poetry Editor), and Studies in Canadian Literature.

 On February 8, 2016, I was appointed to a two-year term as the City of Fredericton’s inaugural Cultural Laureate.